Gugulethu-Nyoni/semantq_blinque/README.md

 # Blinque ⚡️

-**Blinque** is a zero-touch logistics and payment engine designed specifically for the semantq Commerce ecosystem.
+**Blinque** is a zero-touch, plug and play logistics and payment engine designed specifically for the semantq Commerce ecosystem.
 It abstracts the complexity of shipping rate calculations and payment gateway handshakes into a single, configurable module that works as a seamless plug and play for semantq Commerce and any semantqQL backend.

 ### Core Philosophy